 Prescribing for older patients presents unique challenges.
 Premarketing drug trials often exclude geriatric patients and approved doses may not be appropriate for older adults .
 Many medications need to be used with special caution because of age-related changes in pharmacokinetics (ie, absorption, distribution, metabolism, and excretion) and pharmacodynamics (the physiologic effects of the drug).

-Particular care must be taken in determining drug dosages when prescribing for older adults.
+Particular care must be taken in determining drug doses when prescribing for older adults.
 An increased volume of distribution may result from the proportional increase in body fat relative to skeletal muscle with aging.
 Decreased drug clearance may result from the natural decline in renal function with age, even in the absence of renal disease .
 Larger drug storage reservoirs and decreased clearance prolong drug half-lives and lead to increased plasma drug concentrations in older people.

 As examples, the volume of distribution for diazepam is increased, and the clearance rate for lithium is reduced, in older adults.
-The same dose of either medication would lead to higher plasma concentrations in an older, compared to younger, patient.
+The same dose of either medication would lead to higher plasma concentrations in an older, compared with younger, patient.
 Also, from the pharmacodynamic perspective, increasing age may result in an increased sensitivity to the effects of certain drugs, including benzodiazepines [3-6] and opioids .

 A stepwise approach to optimized prescribing of drug therapy for older adults will be reviewed here.
 Drug treatments for specific conditions in the older population are discussed separately.

-Prescription medications — A survey in the United States of a representative sampling of 3005 community dwelling adults (aged 57 through 85 years) was conducted by in-home interviews and use of medication logs between 2005 and 2006 .
-At least one prescription medication was used by 81 percent.
-Five or more prescription medications were used by 29 percent of the overall survey population and by 36 percent of people aged 75 to 85 years.
-Forty-six percent of prescription users also took at least one over-the-counter medication.
+Prescription medications — A survey in the United States of a representative sampling of 2206 community-dwelling adults (aged 62 through 85 years) was conducted by in-home interviews and use of medication logs between 2010 and 2011 .
+At least one prescription medication was used by 87 percent.
+Five or more prescription medications were used by 36 percent, and 38 percent used over-the-counter medications.

 Herbal medicines may interact with prescribed drug therapies and lead to adverse events, underscoring the importance of routinely questioning patients about the use of unconventional therapies.
 Examples of herbal-drug therapy interactions include ginkgo biloba extract taken with warfarin, causing an increased risk of bleeding, and St. John's wort taken with serotonin-reuptake inhibitors, increasing the risk of serotonin syndrome in older adults .
 A study of the use of 22 supplements in a survey of 369 patients aged 60 to 99 years found potential interactions between supplements and medications for 10 of the 22 supplements surveyed .
 (See "Overview of herbal medicine and dietary supplements", section on 'Herb-drug interactions'.)